Lokesh-666/calculator-python-gui/README.md

-Here is the content for your `README.md` file:

 # My Calculator

 A simple GUI-based calculator application built with Python and Tkinter.
 This calculator supports basic arithmetic operations and includes additional navigation functions.